opengeospatial/bblock-template/USAGE.md

 * Docker must be installed locally for the above commands to run
 * The syntax for `-v "$(pwd):/workspace"` may vary depending on your operating system
 * Output files will be created under `build-local` (not tracked by git by default)
-* The value for `--base-url` will be used to generate the public URLs (schemas, documentation, etc.)
+* The value for `--base-url` will be used to generate the public URLs (schemas, documentation, etc.).
+In this case, we use the local `http://localhost:9090/register/` URL to make the output **compatible with the viewer** when running locally (see below).
+If omitted, the value will be autodetected from the repository metadata.

 #### Building Blocks Viewer